Members of the Pool of European Youth Researchers

 I am a Member of the Board of the Azerbaijan Sociologists’ Association.

-She authored over 30 research articles, reports, book chapters, and policy reports on youth employment, inclusive education, civic education, child rights, and higher education.
+She authored over 30 research articles, reports, book chapters, and policy reports on youth policy, youth employment, inclusive education, civic education, child rights and higher education.

 Julia Galustian is a professional sociologist, has a PhD in Sociology.
 Sphere of scientific interests are current issues of youth, the situation of young people in the labour market, health promotion, gender issues.
 For several years, she is a contributing author of the annual State report to President of Ukraine and Verkhovna Rada of Ukraine on the situation of youth in Ukraine.
 Julia is a coach of the youth programs.
 She combines the scientific activities in the field of youth research with teaching.
 She teaches a course on sociology of youth too.
 In Ukraine Julia Galustian is one of the first researchers in the field of youth, especially in the study of problems of vulnerable groups among youth.
 Within 2 years (2005-2007), she was a member of the working group of the Council of Europe on issues of social inclusion.
 Julia has more than 60 scientific papers in the field of studies of youth and gender issues.

 Dr. Alena Ignatovitch, PhD, Associate Professor of the Youth Policy and Sociocultural Communications Chair (National Institute for Higher Education, Minsk); Member of Association of Professors Of Slavonic Countries (APSC); Member of the Council Board of the Association of Youth Workers (the Republic of Belarus); Member of the Editorial Board of “Social Behavior Research and Practice Open Journal” (USA).